 - Obese people are hard to treat because hospitals do not have the right equipment for them: 21%

 - Communication errors which includes something that is surely not a communication error — failing to read the medical records: 17%

 - Staffing problems: 12%

-Communication errors is a big one and it is often compounded by misdiagnosis.
+Communication errors are a big one and often compounded by misdiagnosis.
 I settled a claim for millions, just last week, where there was a misdiagnosis and communication errors.
 The patient probably would have survived with one, but not both.
 That is how it often goes in these cases.
 Doctors certainly have less margin for error in their practice than I do as a lawyer.
 I’ll readily admit that.
 But often for things to have gone as badly for the malpractice to cause injury or death because there are systematic checks and balances that usually expand the margin for error.

-Anyway, the study concludes that emergency medicine doctors are “more prone to be sued for diagnosis-related issues than many other specialists because they treat patients who are unknown to them and who have a broad range of clinical problems.”
+Anyway, the study concludes that emergency medicine doctors are “more prone to be sued for diagnosis-related issues than many other specialists because they treat patients unknown to them and who have a broad range of clinical problems.”
 Actually, that is not what the study says.
 But I can’t blame there for framing it that way.